Responsible Conduct of Research (RCR) Training Policy

 - address RCR training as required in the funding solicitation, request for proposal, announcement, or other agency instructions;

-- ensure that any RCR training requirements set by funding agencies or sponsors are met by:
+- ensure that any RCR training requirements set by funding agencies or sponsors are

 - providing all trainees with a copy of this policy and inform them that they must complete the RCR training set by the Vice Chancellor for Research (VCR); and